AK1406/FoodAtDoor/README.md

 Environmental Used:

 Room Library

 Volley

 Recycler View

 Fragments

 Kotlin & xml (Language)

 Android Studio(IDE)

 Custom Api

 Firebase Database

 Firebase Storage

+Firebase Authentication

 Payment gateway integration - paypal and razorPay

 1.Frontend : xml to design layout of each activity and to define constant strings placed in layouts.

-2.Backend : Kotlin for working of each activity so that user can interact with app.
+2.Backend : Kotlin for working of each activity so that user can interact with the app.

-                    Firebase Authentication for authenticating users (via email,phone and google signIn) Firebase database for storing user information
+                    Firebase Authentication for authenticating users (via email,phone and google signIn)

+                    Firebase database for storing user information

                     Firebase Storage for storing Users ProfilePic.